DKS2301/GRU-MHA-RUL-Forecasting/README.md

 # Battery RUL Prediction using GRU-MHA Model

-Complete implementation of the research paper: **"A Hybrid GRU-MHA model for accurate battery RUL forecasting with feature selection"** by Abeer Aljohani & Saad Aljohani (2025).
+Implementation of the research paper: **"A Hybrid GRU-MHA model for accurate battery RUL forecasting with feature selection"** by Abeer Aljohani & Saad Aljohani (2025).

 ## 📋 Table of Contents